 Must Knows for Travel in Belgium

-Most Common Card Taken in Belgium: ATMs common enough although you still need to look.
-Places in the historic centres close to tourist sites tend to take any card you have, however when you're a bit outside of the centre, you may have issues using a non-PIN Maestro debit card.
+ATMs are common enough although you still need to look.
+Places in the historic centres close to tourist sites tend to take any credit card, however when you're a bit outside of the centre, you may have issues using a non-PIN Maestro debit card.
 I tried using an American Visa with a chip at a local supermarket and it wouldn't work.
 If you don't have Maestro and you're intending to get off the tourist track, use cash.

-Beer; Virtually everywhere.
+Virtually everywhere.
 Don't get sucked into the tourist trap bars and try to take advantage of the fantastic beers that are harder to find elsewhere.
 Although the Belgian Style is well-documented, a lot of breweries like to experiment and you can find beers with some interesting combinations.
-Here's a list of the main beer types that are more unique to Belgium that you should try while traveling around.
+Here's a list of the main beer in Belgium types that are more unique to Belgium that you should try!

 Top 5 Things To Do in Bruges (1 day / 1 night)

 Bruges is a beautiful city.
 The outskirts of Bruges aren't particularly pretty (although functional with supermarkets/atms!), however the historic centre is beautiful with charming little streets, fantastic architecture.

 Things to Do in Ghent / Gent ( 1 day / Stay in Antwerp)